 For loudspeaker drive, AURALiC have gone with Hypex UCD180 modules that net 120wpc into 8 Ohms and 180wpc into 4 Ohms.
 That’s plenty powerful for a pair of ELAC UB5 or KEF LS50.

 This isn’t the end of POLARIS’ introduction.
-We’ll interviewing Xuanqian Wang about his new baby as it debuts at RMAF 2016 this coming weekend.
+We’ll be interviewing Xuanqian Wang about his new baby as it debuts at RMAF 2016 this coming weekend.
 Hang tight for that video coverage and show-based photos.

 Further information: AURALiC